 As you're reviewing where your education savings accounts are located, take note of the account balance, the listed beneficiaries and account owners, when the assets were accumulated and who was responsible for making contributions.
 If you and your soon-to-be former spouse both contributed, you may also want to calculate how much each of you added to the plan.

-Something else to consider is who the successor owner or beneficiary of each account will be if the primary owner away.
+Something else to consider is who the successor owner or beneficiary of each account will be if the primary owner passes away.
 You want to ensure that regardless of how the assets in college savings accounts are divided, your children will continue to be the beneficiaries if something happens to you or your former spouse.

 Decide on a Division Plan